 In congenital PAP, individuals are born with genetic mutations that disrupt the production of normal surfactant.
 These include genes coding for surfactant protein B (SFTPB), surfactant protein C (SFTPC), a protein involved in lung development (NKX2.1), a protein needed for inclusion of surfactant lipids (ABCA3), and probably other undiscovered genes.
 These mutations lead to production of abnormal surfactant.
 This buildup in the alveoli results in PAP, but also has more important harmful effects including alveolar collapse, alveolar scarring and distortion (interstitial fibrosis) that can result in reduced lung function or respiratory failure.
 Some forms of congenital PAP are caused by recessive genetic mutations (see above) while others are caused by dominant genetic mutations in which only one of the inherited genes is abnormal and the other is normal.

 While the frequency of diseases causing PAP in the general population (prevalence) is not well studied, it is thought that autoimmune PAP accounts for 85 – 90 % of all cases.
 Hereditary PAP, secondary PAP, and congenital PAP each account for roughly 5%.
 Autoimmune PAP occurs in 6-7 people per million individuals in the general population.
 It most commonly presents in adults of 30 – 40 years of age, but can occur in children as young as three years old.
 It is more common in men, presumably because more men smoke.
-Hereditary PAP usually present in children less than ten years old, but can present in adults as old as 35 years.
+Hereditary PAP usually presents in children less than ten years old, but can present in adults as old as 35 years.
 The presentation of secondary PAP is linked to the development of another disease capable of causing PAP.
-The presentation of congenital PAP is variable ranging from respiratory failure at the time of birth (mutations in SFTPB, ABCA3, or NKX2.1 gene mutations), or slow development of interstitial lung disease in children, adolescents, or adults (SFTBC, ABCA3 gene mutations)
+The presentation of congenital PAP is variable ranging from respiratory failure at the time of birth (mutations in SFTPB, ABCA3, or NKX2.1 gene mutations), or slow development of interstitial lung disease in children, adolescents, or adults (SFTBC, ABCA3 gene mutations).

 Specialized procedures such as bronchoscopy or surgery can be used to obtain lung washings (bronchoalveolar lavage fluid (BAL)) or lung tissue (biopsy) that can be examined to demonstrate PAP is present.
 Importantly, however, neither of these approaches can determine which disease is present and the cause of PAP.